 Highlighted writing projects

-I’m working on a new full-length novel.
-The story focuses on a girl from an immigrant Guyanese family who is struggling with the murder of her sister and, at the same time, building an unlikely friendship with an older woman who grew up in an orphanage and became estranged from her own sister.
-It’s a boundary-crossing story that reflects elements of diasporic Caribbean literature as well as historical Canadian literary fiction.
+I’m working on a new full-length novel, entitled The Lost Sister, to be published by Vagrant Press in 2019.
+It focuses on a young girl struggling with the loss of her sister as she builds an unlikely friendship with a woman who grew up in an orphanage and became estranged from her own sister.
+It explores gender, race, and class dynamics through two parallel stories of child abuse, neglect, and abduction.

-My novel is partially inspired by real-life events at the Nova Scotia Home for Coloured Children in Dartmouth, Nova Scotia (you can read about it in this 2012 Maclean’s Magazine article).
-Various first-hand written and verbal accounts of abuse and neglect were shared with me by a friend who lived in orphanage in the 1940s.
-He helped drive a class action suit with other former residents, which led to a historic apology from the Province of Nova Scotia as well as an public inquiry.
-My friend also helped me conduct contextual research on the Home’s founding vision to support vulnerable children in Black communities, who were generally rejected by mainstream residential institutions that housed white children.
-The manuscript reflects this history as a complex interplay of the consequences of discrimination, poverty and systemic racism in the lives and relationships of young people, as well as their ultimate resilience in survival.
+The Lost Sister is partially inspired by my friend’s real-life experiences at the Nova Scotia Home for Coloured Children in Dartmouth, Nova Scotia in the 1940s (read about it in this 2012 Maclean’s Magazine article).
+My friend helped drive a class action suit with other former residents, which led to a historic apology from the Province of Nova Scotia as well as an public inquiry.
+My friend also helped me conduct contextual research on the Home’s founding vision to support vulnerable children in Black communities, who were rejected by mainstream institutions that housed white children.
+The manuscript reflects this history as a complex interplay of the consequences of discrimination, poverty, and systemic racism in the lives of young people, as well as their resilience in survival.

-If you are interested in updates on the progress of this book, please join my eNewsletter list (type your email into the blue box at the top right of the page).
+If you’re interested in updates on the progress of this book, please join my eNewsletter list (type your email into the blue box at the top right of the page).

 Sexual Violence at Canadian Universities: Activism, Institutional Responses, and Strategies for Change (Chapter, 2017)